ayanesuarome/StoreBuilder/README.md

 # StoreBuilder nopCommerce oriented template
 Flat and responsive website template, designed and coded by <a href="https://github.com/ayanesuarome">Ayane Suarez</a>.
 <br /><br />
-This template was originally designed and developed for the open source e-commerce solution <a href="https://www.nopcommerce.com/">nopCommerce</a> (a universal eCommerce platform).
+This template was originally designed and developed for the open source e-commerce solution <a href="https://www.nopcommerce.com/">nopCommerce</a> (a universal eCommerce platform).<br />
+Nonetheless, you can use it for any purpose you want to.
 ## Preview

 ### Home